pfedick/DeckerGame/README.md

     - floater
     - lasers
     - side wind
+- refine physics (especially jumping & falling)
 - how does sound work with SDL?
 - how to integrate sound track and sound effects
 - compose sound track
 - create sound effects
 - build the world/levels
 - story?
+- save and load of progress in a level
 There is probably more, which I'm not aware of, yet ;-)

 ### Things I have finished